life-itself/artearthtech.com/content/initiatives/ecosoulhostel.md

 logoPath: ecosoulhostel.png
 imagePath: ecosoulhostel.png
 ---
-A hostel in London where people who share values of social change, sustainability and inner wellbeing can connect and inspire each other
+Ecosoul is building a hostel in London where people who share values of social change, sustainability and inner wellbeing can connect and inspire each other.

 <img src="/images/ecosoulhostel.png">

-The hostel is run with love by volunteers.
+The hostel will be run with love by volunteers.
 They live here for up to a year, cooking, cleaning and hosting the community.

 We positively welcome people of all genders, sexual orientations and ethnic backgrounds.